hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 As you encounter new Pokemon, you will want to record your findings and share your wisdom with other poke-scientists.
-For this reason, we have provided you with a form in 'app/views/static_pages/root.html.erb'.
+For this reason, we have provided you with a form in `app/views/static_pages/root.html.erb`.
 It doesn't do anything yet.

 Before we play with the form, let's write a `createPokemon(attributes)` method.
 This should build a new `Pokemon` model and save it.
-You'll want to manually add the pokemon to the `this.pokes` collection and call `addPokemonToList`.
-Do both of these in the success callback; that way, you don't add the pokemon to the collection or list **unless it was saved properly**.
+You'll want to manually add the pokemon to the `this.pokemon` collection and call `addPokemonToList`.
+Do both of these in the success callback of `save`; that way, you don't add the pokemon to the collection or list **unless it was saved properly**.

 You can test it: